September 4, 2020

-In December, I wrote about the phenomenon of patriarchal coding.
-A feeling that today’s VR headsets were not designed with women in mind set me on a trail of research that revealed I’m not alone in feeling this way and that the majority of the products and systems we use every day are designed by and for men.
-This phenomenon affects every aspect of women’s lives – it even endangers our lives – and it’s unintentional for the most part, which makes it all the more frustrating.
+Back in December, personal experience set me on a trail of research that ultimately revealed the phenomenon of patriarchal coding.
+Here's what I learned: 1) I'm not alone in thinking today's VR headsets weren't designed for women.
+2) The majority of products and systems we use every day are actually designed by and for men.
+3) Patriarchal coding affects almost every aspect of women’s lives.
+4) It's unintentional for the most part.
 Sexism is so ingrained in our society that women’s unique needs and biology (like the fact that we have breasts) are excluded from reality, even of the virtual kind.

 The history of man

-Women and the female perspective are largely missing from human and world history (as is often the non-western point of view) and entirely absent in the fundamental research underlying the foundations of modern life, including economics and urban planning.
-The star of the show is “Reference Man,” a 154-pound Caucasian male aged 25 to 30, who has been taken to represent humanity as a whole when it comes to the design of everything from power tools to the height of a standard shelf.
-Take medicine: Though women process drugs differently, medications are tested only on men.
-Cars: For decades, car safety testing has focused on the 50th percentile male.
-The most common crash-test dummy is taller and heavier than the average woman, with male muscle-mass proportions and a male spinal column.
-This is how “standard seating position” was determined.
-Women, however, sit further forward in the driver’s seat and thus are 47% more likely to be seriously injured in a car crash.
-In 2011, the US began using a female crash-test dummy, though not an anthropometrically correct one.
-Testing with a pregnant dummy?
-Forget it.
+Women and the female perspective are largely missing from world history (as is the non-western point of view), so it's not much of a surprise that women are entirely absent in the research underlying the foundations of modern life.
+The star of the show is “Reference Man,” a 154-pound Caucasian male aged 25 to 30, who has been taken to represent humanity as a whole when it comes to designing products, planning spaces, and setting standards.
+For example, medications are tested on men even though women process drugs differently, and standard vehicle seating position was determined using a male crash-test dummy, though women drivers sit further forward and are thus 47% more likely to be seriously injured in a car crash.
+(Side note: In 2011, the U.S. finally introduced a female crash-test dummy, though not an anthropometrically correct one.)

 Beyond product ergonomics

 Last year, Amazon had to scrap an experimental recruiting tool that taught itself to prefer male candidates for software development and other technical jobs.
 How did this happen?
-Because the computer model was trained to observe patterns in resumes from the previous ten years, most of which were submitted by men since the tech world is notoriously, overwhelmingly male.
-What’s frightening is that in a 2017 survey by CareerBuilder, over half of U.S. HR managers said they would make artificial intelligence a regular part of HR operations within five years.
+The computer model was trained to observe patterns in resumes from the previous ten years.
+Tech is notoriously, overwhelmingly male, so of course most of the resumes were submitted by men.
+What’s alarming is that in a 2017 survey, over half of U.S. HR managers said they would make artificial intelligence a regular part of HR operations within five years.
 That means women will have to combat unfair algorithms in addition to unconscious bias in order to advance in the workforce.
 IBM CEO Ginni Rometty says it’s up to businesses to prepare a new generation of workers for AI-driven changes to the workforce.
-In a world in which AI will impact – and perhaps determine hiring – for every existing job, the fact that women and minorities are disproportionally left out of the teams behind the AI revolution is tragic.
+In a world in which AI will impact every existing job, the fact that women and minorities are disproportionally left out of the early stages of the tech is quite tragic.

 The data gap at the heart of the workplace